cckolon/cckolon.github.io/_posts/2023-08-06-seeing-underwater.md

 ![A simple TMA RNN](/assets/media/tma/simple_rnn.png)

-Original image.
-{: .img-caption}

 A simple model of a TMA RNN.
 The network is unfolded on the right to show how data flows between time steps. *U*, *V*, and *W* are combinations of weights and biases which are applied to process input, process output, and retain context respectively, while *h* is the system's *hidden state*, a vector which stores information up to the current time step.
+Original image.
 {: .img-caption}

 In reality, I chose a more complex model.
 Bearing alone isn't enough, I needed the friendly ship's speed as well.
 I split bearing up into relative bearing and true bearing-rate.
 This way, I could preserve all necessary information while also making the problem rotationally invariant; it shouldn't matter which way North is.